lucasalbl/MLUXpack/READ_ME.txt

 Heya!
 This is the "official" modpack of the MLUX server.
 Most of these mods are simply replacements for optifine, so things like better looking grass, connected textures and most importantly way better performance (even better than optifine!).
 This pack also includes SimpleVoiceChat and it will be expanded with any future mods we might add to the server.
 Why release this as a modpack instead of just linking people to the mods?
 Because curseforge is an annoying website and it's very easy to accidentally end up installing the wrong version of a mod (especially for SimpleVoiceChat!), so we release this pack as "tried and tested" for our server.

 INSTRUCTIONS:
-1. Open fabric-installer-0.10.2.jar (if it doesn't open, drag it out of this folder and into your downloads).
+1. Open fabric-installer-0.10.2.jar (if it doesn't open, drag it out of this folder, into your downloads and try again).

 2. Change minecraft version from 1.18.2 to 1.18.1.